Gooseneck and fifth-wheel are the two most common RV trailer hitches. But they are different from one another and are useful in different scenarios.

 - You can attach it to other trucks with fifth-wheel hitches without an adapter.

 This hitch doesn’t come with a ball mount, but your trailer connects with it through an underneath pin that faces downwards.
-It is the kingpin on your fifth-wheel hitch.
+It is the kingpin on your 5th-wheel hitch.
 This pin also connects the part that is resting right on the top of the hitch.

 - You can find different weight classes and categories for this hitch ranging from 15,000 pounds to 26,000 pounds.